Ream-Systems/Ream-Systems.github.io/blog/dev_program_1/Our Developer Program.md

 <br> The idea of the developer program is to set up a network of connections between developers across Scotland. <br>

-It will give companies a way to seach for talented, up-and-coming developers who have the perfect skillset that they need; it will provide the links required to gather together teams of like-minded people; and it will give you the oportunity to get your foot in the door at the companies or startups that you dream of working for!<br><br><br>
+It will give companies a way to seach for talented, up-and-coming developers who have the perfect skillset that they need; it will provide the links required to gather together teams of like-minded people; and it will give you the opportunity to get your foot in the door at the companies or startups that you dream of working for!<br><br><br>

 ![Image of an office space](https://ream.systems/blog/dev_program_1/images/startup.jpg)